LRT Line 1 (Metro Manila)

-A 1977 study conducted by Freeman Fox and Associates suggested a street-level railway in Manila but the government revised this recommendation to an elevated system.
-In 1980, President Ferdinand Marcos created the LRTA and construction of the line began the following year.
-With the opening of its first segment in 1984, it became the first rapid transit service in Southeast Asia.
+First envisioned in a 1977 study conducted by Freeman Fox and Associates which suggested a street-level railway in Manila, the government revised this recommendation to an elevated system.
+In 1980, President Ferdinand Marcos created the Light Rail Transit Authority (LRTA) and construction of the line began the following year.
+With its partial opening in 1984 and completion the following year, it became the first rapid transit service in Southeast Asia.
+In 2015, the operation of the line was privatized and transferred to the Light Rail Manila Corporation (LRMC), which also oversaw the line's extension to Cavite, partially completed in 2024.

-From 2016 to 2020, the line was the busiest among Metro Manila's three rapid transit lines, after MRT Line 3 and LRT Line 2.
-It became the busiest when Line 3, which was the busiest prior to 2014, experienced a decline in ridership due to daily incidents attributed to poor maintenance.
-In 2021, LRT Line 1 became the second busiest among the three lines after the MRT Line 3 regained its position as the busiest line in the metro due to the increase in ridership after a comprehensive rehabilitation.
+LRT Line 1 is one of the busiest among Metro Manila's three rapid transit lines, as it currently serves roughly 323,000 passengers daily.
 The line is integrated with the public transit system in Metro Manila, and passengers also take various forms of road-based public transport, such as buses and jeepneys, to and from a station to reach their intended destination.
 Although the line aimed to reduce traffic congestion and travel times in Metro Manila, the transportation system has only been partially successful due to the rising number of motor vehicles and rapid urbanization.
 Expanding the network's revenue line to accommodate more passengers, through extension projects, is set on resolving this problem.